MicrosoftDocs/fabric-docs/docs/data-factory/connector-sharepoint-online-list-dataflows.md

 ---
-title: Connect to SharePoint Online list in dataflows
+title: Connect to a SharePoint Online list in dataflows
-description: This article explains how to connect to SharePoint Online list in dataflows.
+description: This article details how to use the SharePoint Online list connector in Microsoft Fabric to connect to a SharePoint Online list in dataflows.
 author: DougKlopfenstein
 ms.author: dougklo
 ms.topic: how-to
-ms.date: 4/17/2023
+ms.date: 05/23/2023
 ms.custom: template-how-to
 ---

-# Connect to SharePoint Online list in dataflows
+# Connect to a SharePoint Online list in dataflows

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.
 Refer to [Azure Data Factory documentation](/azure/data-factory/) for the service in Azure.

-You can connect to SharePoint Online list in Dataflow Gen2 using the SharePoint Online list connector provided by Data Factory in [!INCLUDE [product-name](../includes/product-name.md)].
+You can connect to a SharePoint Online list in Dataflow Gen2 using the SharePoint Online list connector provided by Data Factory in [!INCLUDE [product-name](../includes/product-name.md)].

-## Connect to SharePoint Online list
+## Connect to a SharePoint Online list

-To connect to SharePoint Online list from a dataflow:
+To connect to a SharePoint Online list from a dataflow:

 1. From your workspace, select **New** > **Dataflow Gen2 (Preview)** to create a new dataflow.